 Again, a wheel’s design is something very much based on personal preference.
 Personally, I think that most wheels look sleek and sophisticated to own.

 If you’re after a specific badge to appear in the middle of your wheel, that can sometimes come with an extra price tag attached but otherwise, you can simply shop for that daring Ferrari logo!
-There are two types of wheel typically, with some taking a racing appearance and others being far closer to the standard wheel as seen in cars.
+There are 2 types of wheel typically: ones that take a racing appearance and others that look like the standard wheel as seen in cars.

 Lastly, you want to keep an eye out for any extra features on a racing wheel that provide added realism for your driving experience.
-This can vary from magnetic paddles, easily reachable buttons on the wheel’s front panel all the way up to entirely adjustable force feedback with sophisticated rumble controls.
+This can vary from magnetic paddles, easily reachable buttons on the wheel’s front panel, and entirely adjustable force feedback with sophisticated rumble controls.